dazjjackson/TypingMind-Bulk-Delete/README.md

 ## Features

-*   **Toggle Mode:** Adds a small trash can icon button next to the "Chat Info" button in the header to enable/disable bulk delete mode.
+*   **Toggle Mode:** Adds a small trash can icon button next to the "More actions" button in the main window header to enable/disable bulk delete mode.
 *   **Message Selection:** When bulk delete mode is enabled:
     *   Clicking on a message block toggles its selection.
     *   Selected messages are highlighted with a light red background.